MATERIALS & FINISH OPTIONS

 Cast Aluminum — 535 Alloy (“Almag”)

 Can be used around pools, fountains, in salt water and other marine areas.
-We recommend application of a Clear Anodized finish for added protection.

 • FINISH — BAKED-ON-OIL (BOOF)